bbc/Imager.js/README.md

 BBC R&D developer [Thomas Parisot](https://github.com/oncletom/Imager.js/) has built an alternative implementation that introduces some features currently not available within Imager.js

-We are proactively looking to add improvements to Imager.js (such as ~~proper lazy loading images~~, specifying pixel density images among other additions) but do feel free to explore Thomas' version (remember to check specifically his branches `feature-separation` and `flickr-demo`)
+We are proactively looking to add improvements to Imager.js (such as ~~proper lazy loading images~~ -> we now have lazy loading built in, specifying pixel density images among other additions) but do feel free to explore Thomas' version (remember to check specifically his branches `feature-separation` and `flickr-demo`)

 ## Background